Published On: May 06 2013 12:08:47 AM CDTUpdated On: May 06 2016 01:00:00 AM CDT

 1989: Cedar Point opens Magnum XL-200, the first roller coaster to break the 200-foot height barrier, therefore spawning what is considered to be the "coaster wars."

 1983: Actress Gabourey Sidibe, who made her acting debut in the 2009 film "Precious," a role that earned her an Academy Award nomination for Best Actress, is born in Brooklyn, New York.
-She has also appeared on the TV shows "The Big C" and "American Horror Story: Coven" and in the movies "Tower Heist," "Seven Psychopaths" and "The Brothers Grimsby."
+She has also appeared on the TV shows "Empire," "The Big C" and "American Horror Story: Coven" and in the movies "Tower Heist," "Seven Psychopaths" and "The Brothers Grimsby."

 1983: Actress Adrianne Palicki, best known for the TV show "Friday Night Lights" and movies such as "Legion," "Red Dawn" and "G.I.
 Joe: Retaliation," is born in Toledo, Ohio.